 Disable or turn off the Touchpad.
 Open Device Manager, expand Mice and other pointing devices.
 If you see some Touchpad entry, right-click on it and select Disable.
 Else open the Mouse Control Panel applet.
 The last tab usually offers you the option to disable Touchpad.

-6] Install 3rd-party freeware called TouchFreeze and see if it works for you.
+Install 3rd-party freeware called TouchFreeze and see if it works for you.
 This tool automatically disables Touchpad while you are typing text, to prevent the mouse cursor moving, if accidentally the palm of your hand brushes the Touchpad.
 Touchpad Pal is another useful tool for Windows users.
 It will detect any keyboard activity and immediately disable the touchpad.
-You can more details on them here.

 Let us know if any of these suggestions helped you – or if you have any other ideas

 See this post if your Mouse left click brings up Context Menu in Windows.